South Koreans furious after speed skaters hang team mate out to dry

 If a demand receives over 200,000 signatures within 30 days, the Blue House must address the issue.
 It has yet to give an answer.

-“A sportsman who isn’t a team player doesn’t deserve to be part of the national team”, one petitioner wrote.
+“A sportsman who isn’t a team player doesn’t deserve to be part of the national team,” one petitioner wrote.

-”It’s truly a shame to see the athletes bully one another, and they represent the Republic of Korea”, another said.
+”It’s truly a shame to see the athletes bully one another, and they represent the Republic of Korea,” another said.

-Public anger has yet to subside despite Kim apologising for her remarks at a tearful news conference on Tuesday.
+Public anger has yet to subside despite Kim apologizing for her remarks at a tearful news conference on Tuesday.
 At the same news conference, coach Baek Cheol-gi said it was Noh’s choice to skate third on the final lap.

 However, Noh said in an interview with local broadcaster SBS that she had never volunteered to be the third skater and had prepared to be in the middle.

-“(The three of us) practiced in different places and didn’t really have a chance to see each other, let alone talk about the race”, she said according to interview footage.
+“(The three of us) practiced in different places and didn’t really have a chance to see each other, let alone talk about the race”, she said.

 The issue is the latest setback for the Korea Skating Union (KSU), which has been plagued by allegations of favoritism and physical abuse over the years.

-It also came under fire ahead of the Pyeongchang Olympics after Noh almost lost her spot due to an “administrative error”.
+It also came under fire ahead of the Pyeongchang Olympics after Noh almost lost her spot due to an administrative error.

 The KSU later apologized for the error.

-The South Korean team are scheduled to race in the seventh-place match later on Wednesday.
+The South Korean team finished eighth in the women’s team pursuit final on Wednesday.

+Noh and Kim declined to comment after the race and Park said “I‘m sorry”.

-Additional reporting by Yuna Park; Editing by Peter Rutherford
+Additional reporting by Yuna Park in SEOUL and Jane Chung in GANGNEUNG,; Editing by Peter Rutherford and Ed Osmond